baylism/RunCounter/README.md

 # Run Counter

 ## Overview
 An Alexa skill to access activity information through the Strava API.
+Developed and tested on AWS Lambda.

 ## Features
-response.py defines classes for creating valid Alexa responses and for accessing the Strava API.
-The Lambda handler passes valid requests to one of 10 request types defined in request.py.
+`response.py` defines classes for creating Alexa responses and for accessing the Strava API.
+Valid requests are passed by a handler in `lambda_function.py` to one of 10 request types defined in `request.py`.

 These are: